 Nonprofit Statement of Financial Position

-The nonprofit Statement of Financial Position, also known as a balance sheet, provides information as of a specific date about your organization’s financial health.
-This statement offers financial insights through your organization’s liquidity and financial flexibility—represented as assets and liabilities.
+The nonprofit Statement of Financial Position, also known as a balance sheet, provides information about your organization’s financial health as of a specific date.
+This statement offers financial insights through your organization’s liquidity and financial flexibility, represented as assets and liabilities.

 The main categories of a nonprofit Statement of Financial Position are:

 • Assets.
-Assets are resources with economic value that an entity owns or controls.
-Examples of assets include current assets, such as cash and cash equivalents, accounts receivable, prepaid expenses, and inventory, and noncurrent assets, such as land, buildings, and equipment; and other assets such as restricted cash.
+Assets are resources with economic value that your nonprofit owns or controls.
+You’ll list your assets in order of liquidity, or how easily you can convert them to cash.
+First, you’ll put current assets, which you can convert to cash quickly, such as cash and cash equivalents, accounts receivable, prepaid expenses, and inventory.
+Then, you’ll list noncurrent assets your organization intends to hold for at least a year, such as land, buildings, and equipment, as well as other assets such as restricted cash.

 • Liabilities.
-These represent financial debts or obligations that are owed.
-Examples include current liabilities, such as accounts payable, accrued expenses, and deferred revenue, and noncurrent liabilities, such as mortgages or long-term lease obligations.
+These represent financial debts or obligations your nonprofit owes.
+You’ll typically list your liabilities in order of due date, with current or short-term liabilities, such as accounts payable, accrued expenses, and deferred revenue, first, followed by noncurrent or long-term liabilities, such as mortgages or long-term lease obligations.

 Additionally, this document contains line items that are unique to nonprofits, such as:

 • Pledges Receivable.
-Under the assets category, this line item represents promises to donate cash or other assets in the future.
+This line item, which falls under the assets category, represents promises from funders to donate cash or other assets in the future.

 • Refundable Advance.
 This liability represents cash or other assets subject to donor-imposed conditions.
-If the conditions aren’t met, the contributed assets must be returned.
+If you don’t meet the conditions, you must return the contributed assets.
 For example, a donor may contribute cash to a soup kitchen under the stipulation that they serve 500 meals to low-income families.
 If the nonprofit does not meet this benchmark, then it must return the cash to the donor.

-The Statement of Financial Position represents a snapshot of an entity’s assets, liabilities, and net assets at a moment in time.
+The Statement of Financial Position represents a snapshot of your assets, liabilities, and net assets at a moment in time, helping you plan for future growth based on your current resources.
 Check out an example of this statement below:

 An example of a nonprofit Statement of Financial Position.